Lady Frieda Harris: Family

-Frieda and Percy Harris had two sons: Jack (born 1906, later Sir Jack Harris) and Thomas (born 1908).
+Frieda and Percy Harris had two sons: Jack (born 1906, later Sir Jack Wolfred Ashford Harris, 2nd Baronet) and Thomas (born 1908).

 Introduction to Crowley

 Aleister Crowley had asked playwright and author Clifford Bax to help him find an artist for a Tarot project.
 On 9 June 1937 Bax invited Frieda Harris after two artists did not show up for an appointment.
 She was then aged 60.

 As well as reading books by Crowley, Harris' study of Rudolf Steiner's Anthroposophy was to be a critical aspect in the creation of the Thoth deck.
 Crowley's friend Greta Valentine, a London socialite, also knew Harris.
 Harris and Crowley did much of their work on the Thoth tarot deck at Valentine's house in Hyde Park Crescent, London.

 In 1937 Harris began taking lessons in projective synthetic geometry, based upon the ideas of Goethe as reflected in the teachings of Steiner, from Olive Whicher and George Adams.